Joel Simkhai

-In 2022, he launched a new dating app called Motto.
+In 2022, he launched a new dating app called Motto; this app ceased operations in September 2024.

-Life and career
+Early life and education

-Simkhai was born in Tel Aviv, Israel.
+Joel Simkhai was born in Tel Aviv, Israel.
 His mother was a jeweler, and his father was a diamond dealer.
-When he was three years old, his family moved to New York City.
+When Simkhai was three years old, his family moved to New York City.
+While in high school, he says he dated women; he remarked that he was not being dishonest about his sexuality, but that his "coming out of the closet was a process".

 He received his Bachelor of Arts degree in International Relations & Economics from Tufts University in May 1998.
 After starting college, he came out to his parents and friends.
 He has two brothers, who are also gay.
+Simkhai owns several pieces of real estate, but primarily resides in New York.
+In 2021, Dave Keuning bought a mansion that Simkhai had owned in Outpost Estates in Los Angeles.